Ron Dugans

-Ron Dugans (born April 27, 1977) is an assistant football coach on the Florida State Seminoles and a former wide receiver who played his 4-year National Football League (NFL) career with the Cincinnati Bengals.
+Ron Dugans (born April 27, 1977) is an American football coach and former player.
+He is the former wide receivers coach for Florida State University, a position he had held since 2019.
+He played professionally as a wide receiver for four seasons with the Cincinnati Bengals of the National Football League (NFL).

 Playing career

 Dugans was a standout receiver at Florida State where he won a BCS Championship in 1999 season in his final season.
 Dugans caught five passes for 99 yards and two touchdowns in the 2000 BCS Championship Game.

-Dugans was drafted in the third round of the 2000 NFL Draft by the Bengals.
+Dugans was selected in the third round of the 2000 NFL draft by the Bengals.
 He signed a deal with the Houston Texans but never played with the team.

+NFL career statistics

 Coaching career

 Prior to joining the Georgia Southern Eagles' staff under head coach Chris Hatcher, Dugans spent the 2005 and 2006 seasons with Florida State as a graduate assistant, working with the wide receivers and the strength and conditioning program.
 In 2010, he was hired by Charlie Strong to become wide receivers coach at the University of Louisville.
 In 2014, after four years at Louisville and Strong's departure to The University of Texas, Dugans returned home to Florida to become wide receivers coach for the University of South Florida.
 In 2016, Dugans joined Mark Richt's staff at the University of Miami and was co-offensive coordinator and wide receivers coach.
 In January 2019, Dugans was released by new Hurricanes coach Manny Diaz and hired as the wide receivers coach by Willie Taggart at his alma mater, Florida State.

+New head coach Mike Norvell retained Dugans on his staff.
+Florida State fired Dugans, along with offensive coordinator Alex Atkins and defensive coordinator Adam Fuller, on November 10, 2024, amid a disappointing 1–9 season.